- American University of the Caribbean, St. Maarten

 - St. Vincent Indianapolis Hospital

-As a hospitalist, Dr. Ankur Patel cares for all patients, not just those with a specific cancer type.
-Dr. Patel joined Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia, in October 2013.
+As Lead Hospitalist, Dr. Ankur Patel cares for all patients, not just those with a specific cancer type.
+Dr. Patel joined Cancer Treatment Centers of America® (CTCA), Atlanta, in Newnan, Georgia, in October 2013.

 His goal is to provide patients with cutting-edge cancer care and to partner with patients on their journey with cancer.